CoSy: Evaluating Textual Explanations of Neurons: Sanity Checks

-Meta-evaluation is the practice of evaluating the evaluation method itself~\cite{hedstrom2023metaquantus}.
-This process is crucial to ensure the reliability of our proposed evaluation measure.
-In this section, we analyze the following: (1) which generative models and prompts provide the best similarity to natural images, (2) whether the model's behavior on synthetic and natural images differs for the same concept, and (3) validating that \method\ provides appropriate evaluation scores for true and random explanations, given known ground truth concept for the neuron.
+To ensure the reliability of our proposed evaluation measure, all steps within our framework need to be subject to sanity checks~\cite{hedstrom2023metaquantus}.
+In this section, we analyze the following: (1) which generative models and prompts provide the best similarity to natural images, (2) whether the model's behavior on synthetic and natural images differs for the same class, and (3) validating that \method\ provides appropriate evaluation scores for true and random explanations, given a known ground truth class for the neuron.